w3f/Grants-Program/docs/Introduction/intro.md

 # Guidelines

 Anyone is welcome to apply for a grant.
 Projects funded through our program are broad in scope, but our focus lies on projects with a strong **technical** focus that add value to the Polkadot ecosystem.
-Furthermore, you should be able to demonstrate a solid, long-term roadmap, be it through the project's significance to the community (such as for research-oriented projects) or an in-depth market analysis (for business-oriented projects).
+Furthermore, you should be able to demonstrate a solid, long-term roadmap, be it through evidence of the project's significance to the community (such as for research-oriented projects), an in-depth market analysis (for business-oriented projects) or demonstrated experience in building communities around open-source projects.

 Generally, your project will have better chances to be accepted if: